moustafa186/gameOfThree/README.md

     or
     - add dead-letter queues to handle if one players is not available at the beginning of the game or if some connectivity failure happened during the game.
 - dockerize app (multi-stage Dockerfile) and provide docker-compose file for easy startup.
+- ManualPlayService can be extracted from ManualPlayController for more modularity and testability.